k3po/k3po/specification/k3po.control/SPEC.md

 This event is sent by the server after a PREPARE command executed successfully.

 ###### Headers
-- content-length - the length of the content of the command.
-This header is optional, should be present only when content is not empty.
+- content-length - the length of the message body.
+This header is optional, should be present only when message body is not empty.
 - barrier - the name of a barrier in the prepared script.
 Can occur multiple times (multiple barriers).

-###### Content
+###### Message body
-The content for prepared event is the content of the script that will be executed on the k3po server.
+The message body for prepared event is the content of the script that will be executed on the k3po server.